Upper West Side Employment Attorney | Upper West Side Business Litigation Attorney

 - Other detrimental employment terms and conditions

-If an employee wins a wrongful termination claim against your business, they will likely receive the following: front pay, back pay, compensatory damages, legal costs, attorney fees, and even punitive damages.
-These cases can be extremely expensive.
-Work with an Upper West Side business litigation attorney to protect yourself against wrongful termination claims.
+Suppose an employee wins a wrongful termination claim against your business.
+In that case, they will likely receive the following: front pay, back pay, compensatory damages, legal costs, attorney fees, and even punitive damages.
+These cases can be costly.
+Work with an Upper West Side employment attorney to protect your company against wrongful termination claims.

-The Upper West Side of New York City has a diverse and substantial business presence, including commercial, financial, and securities markets.
-Business litigation often pulls people into New York state courts as well as federal courts located in the city.
-These matters can be complex and therefore require the knowledge of a skilled Upper West Side business litigation attorney.
+Businesses on the Upper West Side of Manhattan is diverse and substantial.
+Companies in many business sectors, including the financial and securities industries, pervade the Upper West Side.
+Business litigation often pulls people into Manhattan State courts and federal courts in Manhattan.
+These matters can be complex and therefore require the knowledge of a skilled Manhattan business litigation attorney.

 Types of Business Cases We Handle

 The Law Offices of David S. Rich, LLC has extensive experience with business litigation of all kinds.
-We frequently work with companies and individuals with the following employment issues:
+We regularly represent companies and individuals in civil and commercial litigation, such as the following:

-- Breach of contract claims – These actions often involve New York state contract laws, but they may involve federal issues as well.
-We handle actions involving the following: contracts for the sale of goods, supplier contracts, professional services and employment contracts, independent contractor agreements, and temporary employment agency agreements.
+- Breach of contract claims – These actions often involve Manhattan State contract laws, but they may also involve federal issues.
+We defend and prosecute activities involving the following: contracts for the sale of goods, supplier contracts, professional services and employment contracts, independent contractor agreements, and temporary employment agency agreements.

-- Business torts – These actions often involve the rights of businesses and their owners.
-We handle cases involving the following: breach of fiduciary duty and implied covenant of good faith and fair dealing, fraud, interference with prospective advantage and with contracts, conversion, and negligent misrepresentation.
+- Business torts – These actions often involve businesses’ rights and owners’ rights.
+We litigate cases involving the following: breach of fiduciary duty and the implied covenant of good faith and fair dealing, fraud, interference with prospective advantage and with contracts, conversion, and negligent misrepresentation.

 - Adversary proceedings and bankruptcy cases